Eric McAdoo | March 14, 2017

 CenturyLink Broadband Home Internet Service

-CenturyLink is one of three leading telecommunications companies in the United States that offers a range of broadband, voice and digital television services to suit customer needs.
-High speed home Internet service starts at a low price of only $19.95 per month.
-CenturyLink’s Pure Broadband Internet provides high speed DSL service without the need for customers to subscribe to separate home telephone lines.
-CenturyLink fiber optic 1 Gig Internet service is available in select cities for homes and businesses.
-Gigabit fiber Internet service availability depends on customer home addresses.
+CenturyLink is one of three leading telecommunications companies in the United States that offers a range of broadband, voice and partners with television services to suit customer needs.
+CenturyLink’s Pure Broadband Internet provides high-speed service without the need for customers to subscribe to separate home telephone lines.
+CenturyLink Fiber Internet service is available in select cities for homes and businesses.
+Fiber Internet service availability depends on customer home addresses.
 This is faster Internet than many businesses have and allows for extremely fast downloads, HD streaming to multiple devices at the same time, and unleashed online gaming experiences.
-The Gigabit service also offers matching 1 Gbps upload speeds for a true ultra-fast Internet experience.
+The Gigabit service also offers matching upload speeds for a true Internet experience.

 CenturyLink Bundled Internet Service Options

 Though customers may choose to have broadband Internet service only, there are savings for those who wish to bundle home telephone service and/or digital television.
-CenturyLink is a telecommunications company that offers Prism digital television over broadband and also has partnered with DIRECTV to provide television programming to customers.
-Home phone service and television programming can be bundled with broadband Internet service to save money on the monthly bill.
-Price-locking is available for three years on bundled phone and Internet service or phone, Internet and TV service.
+CenturyLink is a telecommunications company that has partnered with DIRECTV to provide television programming to customers.
+Home phone service and television programming can be added to Centurylink Internet.